A warm home is a healthy home. We review your home-heating options.

 When thinking about heating systems for your new home, you need to consider:

-- Ventilation and airflow.
+- cost and efficiency

-Non-passive heating options
+Active heating options

 Underfloor heating.
 There are two types, either:

-- Piped hot water which can be heated by solar, electricity, pellet burners, gas and diesel, or
+- piped hot water which can be heated by solar, electricity, pellet burners, gas and diesel, or